ThGaskin/NeuralABM/models/SIR/README.md

 ```
 This file must contain a densities dataset called `true_counts`.
 If you generate synthetic data
 from the ABM first and then point the config to the location of the data, it will automatically run the model
 from this dataset.
-See the `Predictions` configuration set for an example.
+See the `Predictions_on_ABM_data` configuration set for an example.

 ### Configuration sets
 The default options generate SIR data from an ABM and calibrate it using a single neural training run.